frontenddogma/web-development-glossary/manuscript/l.md

 : A library for building web components.
 Lit, or “Lit 2.0,” was released in 2021. ℹ︎ [lit.dev](https://lit.dev/)

 Lite Mode
-: A data saving mode in the Chrome browser, formerly called Data Saver.
+: A data saving mode in the Chrome browser, formerly called “Data Saver.”

 LitElement
 : A JavaScript class for creating web components.
 Since 2021, LitElement is a part of Lit. ℹ︎ [is.gd/3Xte9p](https://lit-element.polymer-project.org/)